12 TikTok Food Influencers to Partner With in 2025

 food influencer on TikTok flakeysalt

 Joshua Weissman, @flakeysalt, is popular for his funny yet informative cooking videos.
-His type of content, culinary expertise with a sprinkle of humor, has earned him a large following on YouTube and TikTok.
+His mix of culinary expertise and humour has earned him a large following on both YouTube and TikTok, where his page blends healthy recipes, delicious treats, reviews, and kitchen hacks into a satirical format that’s entirely his own.

-Joshua has worked with premium cookware brands like Made In Cookware and Gozney.
-Aside from these types of brands, he’s also a good fit for brands that sell high-quality whole ingredients like premium spices and specialty flours.
+Joshua has worked with premium cookware brands like Made In Cookware and Gozney, and he’s also a strong fit for brands selling high-quality whole ingredients like premium spices and specialty flours.

 11. Nick.digiovanni